 We also know that the body contains natural pain-reducing substances, including adrenaline (epinephrine), cortisol and endorphins.
 This is why, in a sudden accident, even a severe injury is often not initially painful.
 It also means that increasing levels of these positive chemicals can be helpful.
 Endorphins, for example, are increased in exercise, and adrenaline (epinephrine) by both exercise and excitement.
 It follows from this that if your child is able to increase their exercise levels and to find enjoyable and fun things to do, this is more than a distraction - it will also have a direct and real effect on the pain and it may allow them to feel more in control of their situation.

 What will the doctor want to know?

-The doctor will often make the diagnosis of recurrent abdominal pain (RAP) based on the questions they ask you and your child, and on the examination they make of your child.
+The doctor will often make the diagnosis of RAP based on the questions they ask you and your child, and on the examination they make of your child.
 They will want to know:

 Questions about the pain

 - Where the pain is.